demyinn00/BootMe/README.md

 ## Credits
 BootMe is a project by David Mitchell Em-Yinn.
 It's free and open source, and you're welcome to modify it or use it for your own purposes. demyinn00.bootme@gmail.com

-Gear and Help icons made by Freepik from http://www.flaticon.com/ Add icon made by dmitri13 from http://www.flaticon.com/
+Gear and Help icons made by Freepik from http://www.flaticon.com/ <br>
+Add icon made by dmitri13 from http://www.flaticon.com/